sean-lin/globalconst/README.md

 This library inspired by [FastGlobal](https://github.com/discordapp/fastglobal) and [mochiglobal](https://github.com/mochi/mochiweb/blob/master/src/mochiglobal.erl).
 In our case, we has thousands of entities to save, and don't want to make so many modules.
-So Converting entities to a named module is a good approach.
+So converting entities to a named module is a good approach.

 ## Performance